hugoeue/TheSwitcher/README.md

 # TheSwitcher

-### A simple example app where you can add remove using iOS core data
+### A simple example app where you can add remove information using iOS core data

 ---